faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 - Adrian's work on supply chain attacks
 - Phishing Attacks (Will Pearce)
 - LLMs (Dropbox at CAMLIS)
+- Adversarial examples
 - Others

 ## Industry Standards

+As a result, industry is catching up:

 - OWASP
 - MITRE
 - ML Framework (Adrian)

-## Demo: UFO Reporting System
+# Demos

 The rest of this talk will focus on addressing the following questions:

-- What kinds of attacks are possible?
+- What kinds of attacks are possible? (will focus on just a few attack vectors)
 - And what can be done about them?

-We now know how this technology is developed, but in order to answer these questions, we need to understand **how** the technology is used.
+We now know how this technology is developed, we created a model and its ready for use in production, but in order to answer these questions, we need to understand how the technology is **used**.

+## UFO Reporting System & Huggingface (DEMO)

-**Introduce the app and its practical AI/ML use cases:**
+Show the app and its use-cases.

-- LLM use case (UFO Tracker)
-- DNN use case (File upload validation)
-- Getting models from Huggingface

-## ML/AI OPs

-**Talk about the "SDLC" process for model development:**

-==Highlight attack vectors==
-## ML/AI Supply Chain

-**Talk about how this app fits in an enterprise technology ecosystem :

-==Highlight attack vectors==

-# Preparing for Invasion

-Now focus on each attack vector (show vector thumbnail as it was shown previously so audience knows where we're at).
+### Demo: DNN Attacks

+Force a model to infer an arbitrary class by giving it a carefully crafted image (targeted adversarial image).

-## Demo: Infected Models
+### Demo: Trojan Models

 Show what an infected model looks like (high level code review) and what it does.
 Link to Adrian's work for further details.

-## Demo: Supply chain attacks
+### Demo: Supply Chain Attacks

 Pulling infected model from Huggingface to use in UFO app demonstrating RCE on developer machine.

-## Adversarial DNN
-Model extraction in file validation feature in UFO app to bypass file upload controls.
-## Adversarial LLMs
+### LLM Attacks

 Prompt injection in UFO Tracker page.

+## ML/AI Supply Chain (THIS SECTION MAY OR MAY NOT MAKE THE CUT) (DEMO)

+**Talk about how this app fits in an enterprise technology ecosystem :

+==Highlight attack vectors==

-# Safe Landing: Mitigating Controls
+# Safe Landing (Mitigating Controls)

 **Scary, what can be done?**

 - Supply chain attacks
+- Adversarial LLM
 - Infected models
 - Adversarial DNN
-- Adversarial LLM

 # For the intrepid explorer